 However, a company wishing to test the market in a lighter and less risky way will first find a local partner to start its operations.

-If you want to understand better about this subject and how to find the ideal local partner to work with, talk to one of our specialists.
-We can help you all along the way, focusing on less time and costs for your operation.
+If you want to understand better about this subject and how to find the ideal local partner to work with, we can help you all along the way, focusing on less time and costs for your operation.